dodorare/crossbow/docs/src/crossbundle/command-run.md

 crossbundle run ios --simulator "iPhone 17"
 ```

-For automation, Crossbundle can launch without opening Simulator.app or attaching
+For automation, Crossbundle can launch without opening the Simulator UI (`Simulator.app`,
-to the application console:
+or `DeviceHub.app` on Xcode 27) or attaching to the application console:

 ```sh
 crossbundle run ios --no-open --detach